 August 13, 2024 - by Santina Russo

-Floods in Swiss cities, mudslides causing fatalities in mountain villages, rising sea level threatening the homes of millions of people, and even wars fuelled by water shortages — these are just some of the challenges facing humanity because of climate change.
+Humanity faces major challenges due to climate change, such as floods in cities, mudslides causing fatalities in mountain villages, rising sea level threatening the homes of millions of people, and even wars fuelled by water shortages.
 And there could be future threats we may not even know of yet.

-In particular, the effects of water vapour in the stratosphere are not adequately handled in today’s climate models, as a research team headed by Dr. Timofei Sukhodolov from the Physikalisch-Meteorologisches Observatorium / World Radiation Centre (PMOD/WRC) in Davos, Switzerland, recently confirmed.
+In particular, today's climate models do not correctly represent the effects of water vapour in the stratosphere, as a research team headed by Dr. Timofei Sukhodolov from the Physikalisch-Meteorologisches Observatorium / World Radiation Centre (PMOD/WRC) in Davos, Switzerland, recently confirmed.
 Through simulations performed on CSCS’s supercomputer “Piz Daint”, the team not only helped to determine the source of the associated errors in climate simulations’ outcomes but also to find a method to improve the representation of stratospheric vapour — and thereby the overall accuracy of climate models.

 How water vapour shapes the climate

-For as inconspicuous as water vapour might seem, it is, in fact, the most impactful greenhouse gas in the atmosphere: Via feedback processes, it considerably enhances the warming caused by CO2 alone.
+For as inconspicuous as water vapour might seem, it is the most impactful greenhouse gas in the atmosphere: Via feedback processes, it considerably enhances the warming caused by CO2 alone.
 This is due to the water vapour’s radiation absorption properties: In the troposphere, it has a similar effect as CO2 and redirects ascending infrared radiation back to the Earth enhancing global warming.

-And even though the stratosphere only contains little water vapour — up to 20,000 times less than in the troposphere —, this small amount has a large impact.
-Moreover, this impact will increase in the future, as models predict an increase of water vapour in the stratosphere in response to climate change, particularly near the border to the troposphere.
+And even though the stratosphere only contains up to 20,000 times less water vapour than the troposphere, this small amount has a large impact.
+An impact that will intensify in the future, as models predict an increase of water vapour in the stratosphere in response to climate change, particularly near the border to the troposphere.
 In fact, the stratospheric vapour increase will induce a climate feedback that could be responsible for about ten percent of the increase in global mean surface temperature.
 “This makes it all the more important to have an accurate representation of stratospheric vapour in climate models,” says Eugene Rozanov, senior scientist and former head of the climate modelling group at PMOD/WRC.

 The issue at the border

-Together with an international team of collaborators, among else from Research Center Jülich, Ludwig Maximilians University of Munich, Complutense University of Madrid, and the University of Cambridge, Dr. Eugene Rozanov and Dr. Tatiana Egorova from PMOD/WRC investigated the issue and identified the main source of the problem in the way current models represent — or rather misrepresent — water vapour in the stratosphere.
+Together with an international team of collaborators, among else from Research Center Jülich, Ludwig Maximilians University of Munich, Complutense University of Madrid, and the University of Cambridge, Dr. Eugene Rozanov and Dr. Tatiana Egorova from PMOD/WRC investigated the issue and identified the main source of the problem in the way current models misrepresent water vapour in the stratosphere.

 This has to do with the drastic difference between the vapour content in the troposphere and the stratosphere and the transport scheme across this border used in the models, as Rozanov explains.
 “Most models adopt transport schemes that overestimate diffusion and do not accurately reflect reality.”